Analytical analysis of the origin of core-cusp matter density distributions in galaxies: Relation between the density profile and the distribution function of particles

 The quantity $\hat f(\varepsilon, \ell)$ has the meaning of the particle distribution function over normalized energy and angular momentum modulus.

-Let us consider a behavior of the obtained density \eqref{rho4} in asymptotic $r \to 0$.
-Due to the fact that the gravitational potential is related to the non-negative density of matter by the equation \eqref{poisson}, the quantity $-\varphi(r)$ cannot grow at $r \to 0$ faster or in the same way as ${1}/{ r^2}$.
-Hence, the term ${\ell^2}/{r^2}$ dominates in the argument of the $\Theta$-function at small $r$ and the only values which contribute to the integral over $\ell$ are the small values which satisfy the inequality
+Let us consider the behavior of the obtained density \eqref{rho5a} in the limit $r \to 0$.
+Due to the fact that the gravitational potential is related to the non-negative density of matter by the equation \eqref{poisson}, the quantity $-\varphi(r)$ at $r \to 0$ cannot grow faster or in the same way as ${1}/{r^2}$.
+Hence, the term ${\ell^2}/{r^2}$ dominates in the argument of the $\Theta$-function at small $r$ and the only values which contribute to the integral over $\ell$ are the small values that satisfy the inequality